rrotter/.config/readme.md

 scripts in this directory: I keep my `~/.local` entirely ephemeral.
 For programs that are absolutely resistant to using `XDG_CONFIG_HOME`, we set up a small number of symlinks.

-I keep a small number of files containing personal settings in a separate private repo which I checkout to `~/.private`.
+I keep a few files containing personal settings in a separate private repo which I checkout to to `~/.private`.
 This is where I keep things that are environment specific like email addresses and server names.
 The rest of this repo is easily usable without these details.

 ## Installation ##